evapeak/bitcoind/README.md

 Password is: xxx

 ###Open Azure firewall port
-To allow other bitcoin nodes to discover yours, we need to allow UDP 8333 port to be opened.
+To allow other bitcoin nodes to discover yours, we need to allow TCP 8333 port to be opened.
 From Azure select endpoints tab.
-Add new endpoint Port 8333 UDP.
+Add new endpoint Port 8333 TCP.

 You may want to restrict access to port 22 (SSH port) to your own IP.